jsommers/cbook/pointersarrays.rst

 A pointer is a value which represents a reference to another value sometimes known as the pointer's "pointee".
 Hopefully you have learned about pointers somewhere else, since the preceding sentence is probably inadequate explanation.
 This discussion will concentrate on the syntax of pointers in C --- for a much more complete discussion of pointers and their use see http://cslibrary.stanford.edu/102/, Pointers and Memory.

+ Also, by convention, a pointer which does not point to any particular type is declared as void*.
+Sometimes void* is used to force two bodies of code to not depend on each other where void* translates roughly to "this points to something, but I'm not telling you (the client) the type of the pointee exactly because you do not really need to know."
+If a function does not take any parameters, its parameter list is empty, or it can contain the keyword void but that style is now out of favor.

 Syntactically C uses the asterisk or "star" (*) to indicate a pointer.
 C defines pointer types based on the type pointee.
 A char* is type of pointer which refers to a single char. a struct fraction* is type of pointer which refers to a struct fraction.

 ::